Meltable Season is coming! Get the full meltable products list.

 Step 7: Review Your Metadata

 Metadata, especially your title tags and meta descriptions, is the snippet of text that appears in Google search results.
 This review checks if your titles and descriptions are unique, compelling, and the right length.
-A well written meta description can act like a mini ad, convincing users to click on your link instead of a competitor’s.
+A well written meta description can act like a mini ad, convincing users to click on your link instead of a competitor's.
+For a deeper guide on writing product titles and bullets that increase CTR, that principle applies to meta tags as well.

 Phase 4: Evaluating Content, Links, and User Experience